 You can use the Blur Brush Tool to blur hard edges within an image.
 The effect is cumulative so the more you paint over an area, the more pronounced the blur effect will be.
-The blur is only applied to pixels on the currently selected layer and will not affect vector objects.
+The blur is only applied to pixels on the currently selected layer.

 The following settings can be adjusted from the context toolbar: